apaulay/ProteolyticModule/README.md

-# Proteolytic Module for Bacteroides caccae Metabolic Model
+# Proteolytic Module for _Bacteroides caccae_ Metabolic Model

-This repository contains scripts and resources for developing and implementing a proteolytic module in a Bacteroides caccae ATCC 43185 metabolic metabolic model.
+This repository contains scripts and resources for developing and implementing a proteolytic module in a _Bacteroides caccae_ ATCC 43185 metabolic model.

 ## Project Description

-The aim of this project is to enhance the B. caccae metabolic model growth and metabolic production prediction accuracy by incorporating a proteolytic module.
+The aim of this project is to enhance the _B. caccae_ metabolic model growth and metabolic production prediction accuracy by incorporating a proteolytic module.
 The proteolytic module allows for protein breakdown and provides a more comprehensive representation of the organism's metabolic capabilities.

 ## Dependency